tfpf/graph-plot/README.md

 this problem, you can interactively adjust the spacing by using the 'Configure subplots' option in the navigation toolbar of the figure.

-After doing this, maximise, un-maximise and again maximise the figure window.
+After doing this, un-maximise and maximise the figure window.
 As a result, anything that needs to be redrawn will be redrawn.

 ## DPI Settings
 If the plot doesn't look quite right, try playing around with the DPI parameter